nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:
 **Freelance Devs**

-Freelance web developers with postings on multiple online marketplaces for digital services (e.g. Fiverr) who want to manage projects and clients easily while tracking their contract terms and hours spent per project.
+Freelance web developers with postings on multiple online marketplaces for digital services (e.g. Fiverr) who want to manage projects and clients easily.

 **Value proposition**:
-Mycelium strives to be a one-stop shop for freelance web developers to consolidate projects from multiple sources.
+Mycelium strives to be a one-stop shop for freelance web developers to consolidate projects and clients from multiple sources.
 Manage descriptive yet concise information about each client, all through an intuitive console-first interface.
 Mycelium is tailored for the modern web developer, enabling you to build strong and trusted relationships with clients.

 ### User stories